huggingface/accelerate/docs/source/usage_guides/quantization.md

 weights_location = snapshot_download(repo_id="marcsun13/gpt2-xl-linear-sharded")
 ```

-Finally, you need to set your quantization configuration with ['~utils.BnbQuantizationConfig'].
+Finally, you need to set your quantization configuration with [`~utils.BnbQuantizationConfig`].

 Here's an example for 8-bit quantization:
 ```py